 2. If, at game-time, a game is cancelled for lack of officials or forfeited for lack of sufficient players, any number of players may play an informal game or practice.

 All FIFA, USSF, USSSA and AMSA rules shall apply to the Men’s Age-Restricted Divisions, with the following exceptions and additions:

 7.1 A player is eligible to play in age-restricted competition from the beginning of a season if he attains the required age at any time from August 1 through July 31.
-By way of example, a player who turns 40 on July 31, 2018, would be eligible to play in an 040 division during the entire 2017-18 season.
+By way of example, a player who turns 30 by July 31, 2022 is eligible to play in an O30 division during the entire 2021-22 season.

 7.2 The Age-restricted Divisions shall consist of such age-groups as may be approved from time-to-time by the Executive Committee.
-At the end of each full season, within each age group with more than one division, the two (2) lowest ranking teams in each Division shall be relegated and the two (2) highest ranking teams in each Division shall be promoted.
+At the end of each full season, within each age group with more than one division, the lowest ranking team in each Division shall be relegated and the highest ranking team in each Division shall be promoted.

 As amended by the AMSA Board of Captains on August 30, 2021.